 In general, your policy will be priced according to an evaluation by your insurance adjuster, but any changes to your home’s interior or the possessions you own may require a policy adjustment.
 Any significant purchase, like expensive jewelry or a new computer, should be reported to your insurance company to be sure proper protection is maintained.

-As a tenant, you still need coverage for your property.
+While property or contents insurance is usually included in most homeowners’ policies, it is not part of a tenant’s or renter’s policy.
 Tenant insurance, required by many landlords, provides a safety net in case you cause damage to the property you are renting.
 Most tenant policies include the basics, like water damage, theft, fire, and vandalism, but many do not automatically include your possessions.

 Even if you think your belongings are not valuable enough to warrant additional coverage, the expense of replacing everything you own could add up to thousands of dollars quickly.
 A few extra dollars a month on your tenant/renter’s policy today could mean big savings tomorrow should something happen to your apartment or other rented dwelling.